Nolan Gorman Player Props: Cardinals vs. Cubs

 Nolan Gorman At The Plate

-- Gorman has had at least one RBI in 36.4% of his games this year (32 of 88), with more than one RBI 17 times (19.3%).
-He has also accounted for three or more of his team's runs in seven contests.
+- Gorman has had an RBI in 33 games this season (37.1%), including 17 multi-RBI outings (19.1%).
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.